 On May 1, the company reported 1Q2014 results that beat Wall Street estimates by a nickel (($0.11) vs. (($0.16)).
 However, the EPS from the same quarter last year was down a whopping 375 percent.
 This news pushed the issue under $20.00, a level has not seen ever since.

 More Pain After Deal With NBC Cable

-This precipitous decline was exactly what Lemelson had been anticipating and used the drop to not only cover his short position, but also to reverse his position and go long.
-As any trader or investor can attest to, covering and reversing on a profitable position is extremely difficult and doesn't always work out their favor.
+This precipitous decline was exactly what Lemelson had been anticipating and used the drop to not only cover his short position, but to reverse his position and go long.
+As any trader or investor can attest to, covering and reversing on a profitable position is extremely difficult and does always work out their favor.

 Makes His Bullish Case

 Shockingly, on May 16, Lemelson announced his stake in WWE and called on the Board to pursue new management or ownership.
 He followed up on his bullish prognostication on June 19, while being interviewed on Benzinga's PreMarket Prep.
 He reiterated that the underlying business had value, but the current management had been negligent and drastic changes were called for including the possible sale of the company.
 At the time of his initial announcement the shares closed at $11.27 and the day he was interviewed the shares ended the session slightly higher at $11.74.
 Not far from the panic-selling low of $10.55 that occurred on May 16.

 Fortunately, for shareholders the company took action based on his Lemelson's suggestions.
 Although, there were no major changes in management and it was not put for sale, the company did reduce its staff by 7 percent and took other appropriate measures to reduce costs.
 These actions have unlocked some of the true “intrinsic” value in the company.